All Episodes

 So let's just get started with this, folks.

-Try this New York Times has a story today.
+New York Times has a story today.

-Let me just let's grab the the headline.
+Let me just grab the headline.

-In fact, let me just do a little headline review here, just to give you an idea of what I've got here today.
+In fact, let me just do a little headline review here just to give you an idea of what I've got here today.

 White House blames white male resentment for Obama failures on guns and race.

-Now stop and soak that in.
+Stop and soak that in.

-White House blames white male resentment for Obama's failures on guns, that would be gun control, and race, whatever that is.
+White House blames white male resentment for Obama's failures on guns, that would be gun control and race, whatever that is.

 Details coming up.

-Racial subordination is the premise of the American project, says Georgetown professor regarding Dylan Roof.
+Racial subordination is the premise of the American Project, says Georgetown professor regarding Dylan Roof.

 This guy's name is Paul Butler.